edwintcloud/GrapevineDB/README.md

 - Add visualize method to database that will render figure of a specific collection.
 - Add a cli file that will serve as a command line interface/service for running the database and interacting with it.
-- Add a file persistent layer that will backup the in-memory structures as binary to disk on a consistent interval and before shutdown.
+- Improve file persistence to be incremental.
-- Add REST API
+- Add REST API.